klemenv/PyDevice/README.md

 ### Compiling PyDevice

-In order to PyDevice, all its dependencies must be installed.
-In configure/RELEASE file change EPICS_BASE.
-In configure/CONFIG_SITE set PYTHON_CONFIG=python3-config if you want to use python3.
-Set Afterwards issue *make* command in the top level.
+PyDevice depends on EPICS base and Python. `EPICS_BASE` needs to be specified in either *configure/RELEASE* or *configure/RELEASE*.local files.
+Python libraries and header files must be installed, usually as system packages.
+PyDevice uses python-config tool to determine how to include Python libraries, on some systems this tool may be called python3-config depending on installed Python versions.
+In such case, `PYTHON_CONFIG` parameter can be overriden in *configure/CONFIG_SITE* or *configure/CONFIG_SITE.local* with desired python-config name or path.

+After making those 2 changes in *configure/* folder, run the `make` command in the top folder of PyDevice.
 The compilation will provide dynamic library to be included in the IOC as well as a testing IOC that can be executed from iocBoot/iocpydev folder.

 Assuming all dependencies are satisfied, project should build linkable library and testing IOC binary.
 Running st.cmd from test iocBoot/iocpydev folder will start the demo IOC.
 At this point database and Python code can be modified without rebuilding the PyDevice source code.

-### Adding PyDevice support to IOC
+### Adding PyDevice support to the IOC

 For the existing IOC to receive PyDevice support, a few things need to be added.